-- (k) Term is Six years from final closing. - (t) Term of six years from the Final Closing Date, with one one-year extension in the discretion of the General Partner and for a second one-year extension with the approval of the LP Advisory Committee.
+- (k) Term is Six years from final closing, subject to two one-year extensions at the option of the General Partner and with prior approval of a majority interest of the limited partners of the Fund. - (t) Term of six years from the Final Closing Date, with one one-year extension in the discretion of the General Partner and for a second one-year extension with the approval of the LP Advisory Committee. - (w) Term of three years from the expiration date, with three one-year extensions at the discretion of the General Partner.